What's Your Goal?

 What You Will Learn

-- The skills to provide treatment, assessment, diagnostic evaluation, and care to patients with cardiac and pulmonary pathologies
+- Respiratory skills to provide treatment, assessment, diagnostic evaluation, and care to patients with cardiac (heart) and pulmonary (lung) disease processes

-Articulation agreement with Alvernia University (Bachelor of Science in Healthcare Science) with all credits earned as part of the AAS in Respiratory Care transferring into Alvernia.
+- Alvernia University (Bachelor of Science in Healthcare Science) with all credits earned as part of the AAS in Respiratory Care transferring into Alvernia

 Excellent clinical practice rotations are the backbone of any Respiratory Care program.
 Clinical practice allows the student to use classroom learning in a "real life" setting.
 The RACC Respiratory Care program utilizes a variety of institutions in Berks, Lancaster, Lehigh, and Montgomery counties.
 Students rotate through these hospitals in all terms to gain experience in all aspects of respiratory care.
 Clinical affiliates include: